mtcronin99/ttldict/README.md

 `OrderedTTLDict` - behaves like an ordered dict you know.
 The methods `items` and `values` return a list of objects after purging expired objects.
-The method `keys` returns `odict_keys` as the parnet class, but it does so after purging expired keys.
+The method `keys` returns `odict_keys` as the parent class, but it does so after purging expired keys.
 Python's own OrderedDict and other dictionaries return a [dictionary views][1] whereas the methods here do not.

 Expired keys are not removed, instead they are expired.
-You can remove expired keys by calling `keys()` or any other method that iterats over the dictionary instance.
+You can remove expired keys by calling `keys()` or any other method that iterates over the dictionary instance.
 Expired keys will be removed when you try to access them.

 Demo: